Faculty Center for Teaching (FCT)

 FEBRUARY 2014: A mission statement was established to guide the FCT.

 Having faculty perform peer classroom visits as part of the formal evaluation process is something new to LSSU.
-The Faculty Center for Teaching (FCT) will be sponsoring this brown bag session in order to help faculty make these classroom visits meaningful and non-threatening.
-Dr. Barb Light, a professor from the LSSU School of Education, will lead the seminar.
-The session will include a mock of what a pre-visit or post-visit discussion might look like.
+The Faculty Center for Teaching (FCT) sponsored a brown bag session in order to help faculty make these classroom visits meaningful and non-threatening.
+Barb Light, a professor from the LSSU School of Education, led the seminar.
+The presentation is now available in video or PowerPoint format.

 The LSSU Faculty Center for Teaching (FCT) is designed to facilitate the development of professional learning communities; discussions; seminars and workshops; print and electronic resources for teaching enhanced use of classroom technology; conference participation; and funding for innovative practices through a mini-grant program.